 Further, you can switch modes by clicking the Tools icon, as highlighted below.
 Gutenberg offers two primary ways for blocks – Edit and Select.

 You can move a block from one position to another by using the select option.
 And through the Edit option, you can customize that particular block.
 In addition, to switch between modes using a keyboard, use escape to choose a specific block and use the enter key to move to the edit option.

 Moreover, if anything goes wrong, you can undo and redo it using the arrow icons beside the Tools option.

-Let’s look at examples in which different blocks will be added and customized using the WordPress Gutenberg Editor.
+Let’s examine examples where we will add and customize different blocks using the WordPress Gutenberg Editor.